 It was really nice to meet everyone who was with her.
 Her church is a big part of her life.
 She introduced us to her senior citizens' sewing group, which was fun because I like to sew, too.
 You could tell that she really loved her community, so it was great to award a prize to such a great woman.

 After that, we had to head right to the airport to go to Columbus, Ohio to deliver a $10,000 prize to another winner the next day.
 I didn't even get to go to the beach, but it was great to award a prize to someone from my home state.

 Natalie Bostelman's Advice for Other Big Winners

 Sandra: Do you have any tips for other big winners on handling the shock of winning such a huge prize?

-Sandra: Thanks so much to Natalie Bostelman for taking the time to answer my questions about her wins and about her experience with the PCH Prize Patrol!
+Sandra: Thanks so much for taking the time to answer my questions about her wins and about your experience with the PCH Prize Patrol!